Skip to main content

 In the past few years, industry safety groups, major U.S. manufacturers, and retailers, have redesigned products and developed standards to reduce the risk of unnecessary deaths.
 New requirements include warning labels on packaging, and additional testing for potential hazards.
 But the death toll continues to rise.

 Why?
-One reason is many homes are still equipped with the old hazardous mini blinds, endangering young children.
+One reason is that many homes are still equipped with the old hazardous mini blinds, endangering young children.
 Child fatalities continue to be reported.
 Over 80 percent of incidents involve older products that do not conform to newer standards.

 Safety groups say any blinds purchased before 2001 should be replaced with newer, safer options.
 Even blinds that meet certain safety standard can still pose a hazard if the cords are tied up or if the loose cords get entangled.
 That is the time to contact a Window Blinds lawyer.